 The Notes on financial statement referred to in the Auditors' Report areself-explanatory and do not call for any further comments.
 The Auditors' Report does notcontain any qualification reservation adverse remark or disclaimer.

 (iii) Polyester Business-VJ.
 Talati & Co.
 Suresh D. Shenoy and V. Kumar &Associates;

-(vi) For Oil & Gas Business V.J.
+(vi) Oil & Gas Business-V.J.
 Talati & Co. and Shome & Banerjee;

 Shome & Banerjee Cost Accountants were nominated as the Company's Lead CostAuditors.

-The Board appointed Dr. K.R.
-Chandratre Practising Company Secretary to conductSecretarial Audit for the FY 2016-17.
-The Secretarial Audit Report for thefinancial year ended March 31 2019 is annexed herewith marked as Annexure IV tothis Report.
-The Secretarial Audit Report does not contain any qualification reservation adverse remarkor disclaimer.
+The Board had appointed Dr. K.R.
+Chandratre Practising Company Secretary to conductSecretarial Audit for the financial year 2018-19.
+The Secretarial Audit Report for thefinancial year ended March 31 2019 is annexed herewith and marked as Annexure IV tothis Report.
+The Secretarial Audit Report does not contain any qualification reservationor adverse remark.

 (I) MEETINGS OF THE BOARD

-Six meetings of the Board of Directors were held during year.
-Particulars of meetingsheld and attended by each Director are detailed in the Corporate GovernanceReport.
+Seven Meetings of the Board of Directors were held during the year.
+The particulars ofmeetings held and attended by each Director are detailed in the Corporate GovernanceReport.

 The Audit Committee comprises Independent Directors namely Shri Yogendra P. Trivedi(Chairman) Dr. Raghunath A. Mashelkar Shri Adil Zainulbhai and Shri Raminder SinghGujral.
 During the year all the recommendations made by the Audit Committee were acceptedby the Board.